 First off, I love the portability of this little device—it's tiny enough to carry around in my pocket if I wanted to.
 But don't let the size fool you because it's small but mighty.
 Those laser currents are no joke—I'd liken the sensation to snapping rubber bands against my face.
 Fun?
 Not exactly.
 But I can stomach two minutes per day, especially when the time commitment cuts off at eight weeks.
 And by that point, the skin around my eyes was completely smooth and line-free.
 (Two words: Creaseless concealer.
 I KNOW.)

-I hate to tease since Skin Inc's first skincare device won't be available to purchase in the U.S. until next year.
-But after receiving the Tri Light on my trip to Ibiza with the brand in September, into the lineup it went.
-This LED tool, which is designed to be used in conjunction with your favorite serums, has three different light settings designated to different skin issues: Red to boost collagen and soften lines, yellow to even skin tone, and blue to reduce acne.
+After receiving the Tri Light on my trip to Ibiza with the brand in September, into the lineup it went.
+This LED tool, which is designed to be used in conjunction with your favorite serums, has three different light settings designated to different skin issues: Red meant to boost collagen and soften lines, yellow meant to even skin tone, and blue meant to reduce acne.

 I've found that it's a great mindless Netflix activity, and have actually been pretty impressed with each setting.
 While the red light really does seem to contour and plump the skin a bit (though it could also help that I'm running the device along my skin for several minutes like a facial massage), my favorite is the yellow: Not only does it visibly brighten my complexion, but it also has proven immensely helpful in lightening stubborn psoriasis scars from a flare-up that overtook 90% of my body at the end of the summer.

-The FaceFX is essentially an entire device devoted to the red setting of Skin Inc's Tri Light: The LED light is channeled to boost collagen, stimulate cell turnover, and diminish pores when used over the course of eight weeks, for five to seven minutes per day.
+The FaceFX is essentially an entire device devoted to the red setting of Skin Inc's Tri Light: The LED light is channeled to boost collagen, stimulate cell turnover, and diminish pores when used over the course of eight weeks, for five to seven minutes per day, according to the brand.

 I was really hoping that this might be the answer to the smattering of oversize pores sitting on my nose, thanks to constant blackheads, but sadly, it was no dice, even after steadfast use.
 I did, however, notice that it made a marked difference in my skin texture, which I can only guess is owing to the turnover of fresh cells.
 Still, I'm not convinced I'd stick with something that's such a time commitment (and a tad bulky) when I can get similar results with my derma-roller.